UCB-stat-159-s22/hw06-WenhaoP/_sources/README.md

 python -m SimpleHTTPServer 8000
 ```
 in the `ligo` conda environment again.
 Then, access the [link](https://stat159.datahub.berkeley.edu/user-redirect/proxy/8000/index.html) to read the jupyter book.

+## GitHub Pages

+The GitHub page of this repo can be visited [here](https://ucb-stat-159-s22.github.io/hw06-WenhaoP/)